How to Survive Holiday Toddler Tantrums

-Before the struggles start, plant a seed of good behavior in your child's mind.
-Let her overhear you loudly whispering praise (to Daddy, the cat, even her favorite stuffed animal) about some of the good things she did earlier.
-You can even whisper a few things you hope she will do later.
+Before the struggles and temper tantrums start, plant a seed of good behavior in your child's mind.
+Let them overhear you loudly whispering praise (to Daddy, the cat, even her favorite stuffed animal) about some of the good things they did earlier.
+You can even whisper a few things you hope they will do later.

-Your child saves up his worst behavior…for the moment the family dinner is served!
+Your child saves up their worst behavior…for the moment the family dinner is served!

 Also, have your 10-year-old niece (or babysitter) give a few 5-minute bits of play—peppered throughout the dinner—to help your tot feel cared about.
 Time-out is when you deprive a child of your attention.
 These little “time-ins”—tiny bits of extra attention—help boost cooperation and confidence...and even reduce the need for time-outs!

-All the sugary sweets and rambunctious children can whip him into a frenzy!
+All the sugary sweets and rambunctious children can whip them into a frenzy!